ahmedsomaa/mobile-systems/README.md

    1.6 [Exercise 6](./exercises//exercise-6/README.md) - A simple app to create an image album app using redux.

+   1.7 [Exercise 7](./exercises/exercise-7/README.md) - A simple exercise to determine the running time of two provided functions.

 2. **Assignments**

    2.1 [Assignment 1](./assignments/assignment-1/README.md) - A simple app to navigate between two screen using Bottom Tabs Navigator.